ervandew/eclim/src/doc/content/vim/java/log4j/validate.rst

 well formed.

-If you do not want your log4j files validated automatically when saved, you can set the <a href="#EclimLog4jValidate">g:EclimLog4jValidate</a> variable described in the configuration section below.
+If you do not want your log4j files validated automatically when saved, you can set the :ref:`g:EclimLog4jValidate <eclimlog4jvalidate>` variable described in the configuration section below.

 .. _Validate: